Amazon Prime Day 2018: The best deals still available (Thursday update)

 Lutron Caseta Wireless Smart Lighting Switch for $120 ($40 off): Our favorite in-wall lighting system, Lutron Caseta switches replace your wall-mounted switches and work reliably with a number of other smart home devices including Nest and Alexa.
 They're $40 off today.
 You can get a few bucks off ordinary Lutron dimmers today as well.
 Read the CNET review of the Lutron Caseta Wireless Smart Lighting Switch.See it on Amazon

-Up to 20% off select Amazon Basics products: During Prime Day, shoppers were offered up to 30 percent off nearly the entire Amazon Basics line, which now comprises everything from bed sheets to flatware to office chairs.
-Today's offering is a tiny fraction (about 30 items), but worth taking a look if you're in the market for a new backpack, HDMI cable or other odds and ends.20% off select Amazon Basics items
+Up to 20 percent off select Amazon Basics products: During Prime Day, shoppers were offered up to 30 percent off nearly the entire Amazon Basics line, which now comprises everything from bed sheets to flatware to office chairs.
+Today's offering is a tiny fraction (about 30 items), but worth taking a look if you're in the market for a new backpack, HDMI cable or other odds and ends.20 percent off select Amazon Basics items

+Jabra Elite 45e sport earphones for $70 ($30 off): Regularly $100, Jabra's third-generation neckband earbuds are still on sale for $70.
+Read CNET's preview to learn more.See it at Amazon

+Jabra Move Wireless headphones as low as $59 ($41 off): These $100 on-ear wireless headphones will be discounted for the rest of. the week, according to Jabra.
+Price varies according to color.See it at Amazon

-Amazfit Bip smartwatch for $70: This watch wasn't discounted on Prime Day -- because it's already crazy cheap.
-And it still is.
-If you can live with its somewhat unpolished software, the Amazfit Bip is the best smartwatch you can buy for under $100.
+Amazfit Bip smartwatch for $80: If you can live with its somewhat unpolished software, the Amazfit Bip is the best smartwatch you can buy for under $100.
+Just note that it often dips down to $70 (as it was during most of the past week).
 Read the CNET review of the Amazfit Bip.See the Amazfit Bip at Amazon

 Noteworthy Non-Amazon deals